 Community conversation with Mayor Frey and Minneapolis City Council members about Racial Equity

-Facilitated by the mayor, the closing session will bring conference attendees and City Council members together for round table discussions about the City’s Strategic and Racial Equity Action Plan (SREAP).
+Facilitated by the mayor, the closing session brought conference attendees and City Council members together for round table discussions about the City’s Strategic and Racial Equity Action Plan (SREAP).

 This action plan is used to communicate City priorities around workforce, spending, data usage, community engagement and policy.
 The SREAP is a central document that policymakers can refer to, with clear goals, objectives and metrics by which to measure progress.
 View SREAP goals...

-The Community Connections Conference is providing free lunch.
-Attendees can choose between these six food vendors:
+The Community Connections Conference provided free lunch.
+Attendees chose between these six food vendors:

 La Mexicana, Afro Deli, Pham's Deli, Pow Wow Grounds, Mama D's Kitchen and Wendy's House of Soul.